Maria Anna von Genzinger: The first London journey

 Haydn may be assumed to have visited the Genzingers more often after the death of Prince Nikolaus (28 September 1790), when he was dismissed by the new prince from his duties, was given a pension, and settled in Vienna.
 However, the stay in Vienna was only for a brief time; on 15 December 1790, Haydn left Vienna on the first of his two journeys to London, where he enjoyed great success both musically and financially.
-Much of the information we have about Haydn's London visits comes from letters he wrote to Marianne while there.
-The following is an extract from a letter written on 20 December 1791.Now, gracious lady, I would like to take you to task a little, for believing that I prefer the city of London to Vienna, and that I find the sojourn here more agreeable than that in my fatherland.
+Much of the information we have about Haydn's London visits comes from letters he wrote to Genzinger while there.
+The following is an extract from a letter written on 20 December 1791.

+Now, gracious lady, I would like to take you to task a little, for believing that I prefer the city of London to Vienna, and that I find the sojourn here more agreeable than that in my fatherland.
 I don't hate London, but I would not be capable of spending the rest of my life there, even if I could amass millions.
 I shall tell Your Grace the reason when I see you.
 I look forward tremendously to going home and to embracing all my good friends.
 I only regret that the great Mozart will not be among them, if it is really true, which I trust it is not, that he has died.
-Posterity will not see such a talent again in 100 years!It was confirmed to Haydn only shortly thereafter, and much to his sorrow, that Mozart really had died (5 Dec.
-1791).
+Posterity will not see such a talent again in 100 years!

+It was confirmed to Haydn only shortly thereafter, and much to his sorrow, that Mozart really had died (5 December 1791).